rivermont/spidy/README.md

-# web-crawler
+# spidy
-A simple to use command line web crawler that saves all visited website links to a folder along with all valid archived links
+Spidy (spˈɪdi) A simple to use command line web crawler that saves all visited website links to a folder along with all valid archived links

 # startup
 User friendly log messages are printed in the console letting you know what proccess is going an if it is taking a long time and you don't know why.